JanusGraph/janusgraph/docs/getting-started/installation.md

 $ docker run --name janusgraph-default janusgraph/janusgraph:latest
 ```

-The above command launches a JanusGraph server instance.
+The above command launches a JanusGraph Server instance.
 We name the container so that we can link a second container to it.
 The server may need a few seconds to start up so be patient and wait for the corresponding log messages to appear.

 ??? note "Example log"